BMCARDONA/bmcardona.github.io/_pages/about.md

 Math Graduate of Allegheny College

+I started a deep learning blog!
+For the time being, you can find it [here](bcardona.com/deep-learning-blog).

 **Interests**: Data Analytics, Data Science. *Interested in collaborating?
 [Contact me](mailto:bcardona300@gmail.com).*

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->